aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Developed during the 1960s at the Norwegian Computing Center in Oslo, Simula was designed to simulate real world events, as the name suggests.
 Syntactically, it was an extension of ALGOL 60.
 It was the first language to introduce objects, classes, inheritance and subclasses, virtual procedures and coroutines.
 A coroutine is a kind of subprogram that is allowed to stop and restart from where it left off, a feature that was found useful in simulating events.

 Smalltalk originated in Alan Kay's late 1960s Ph.D. dissertation.
 Alan Kay, partly inspired by Simula, is credited for putting OOP on a firm theoretical basis.
-The idea of message passing is paramount to Kay's concept of object orientation: everything is an object, and all objects communicate with each other exlusively by passing messages; he was inspired in this ideal by his knowledge of how cells worked in living organisms; and had envisioned, much before the personal computer really took off, a huge networks of computers communicating with each other over a global network.
+The idea of message passing is paramount to Kay's concept of object orientation: everything is an object, and all objects communicate with each other exlusively by passing messages; he was inspired in this ideal by his knowledge of how cells worked in living organisms; and had envisioned, much before the personal computer really took off, a huge network of computers communicating with each other over a global network.
 Analogously, the objects he described could be seen as a network of virtual computers.

 Simula and Smalltalk were responsible for starting a revolution in the way software was written.
 This was also reflected in the shift towards Abstract Data Types (ADTs) which hide their implemenation behind the interface they present to the user.
 Nowadays OOP is still the dominant paradigm in software development, with most of the top programming languages by popularity featured on the annual Stack Overflow developer survey supporting OOP in some form. // https://survey.stackoverflow.co/2023/